redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 }
 ```

-The binding from operation to method lives in the static, with everything
-else the capability says about its shell side, and the operation declaration
-does not mention it.
-Nothing is added to the `Operation` derive or to the
+That is the whole declaration.
+The operation types are not mentioned, the
-trait, which is why the breaking release's move to `Notify`, `Request` and
+`Operation` derive and trait are untouched, and the breaking release's move
-`Stream` does not touch this design.
+to `Notify`, `Request` and `Stream` does not affect it.

-A shipped protocol method has the same shape as the generated `EffectHandler`
-method for the variant that carries its operation: a request returns its
-output, a stream takes an `EffectSink`, a notification returns nothing.
-A
-legacy operation with no declared kind cannot be bound; type generation
-rejects the registration and says which operation.

 A language a capability does not ship (`kotlin: None`) simply has nothing to
-emit on that platform: the app implements the methods as it does today, and
+emit on that platform: the app implements the methods as it does today.
-type generation says so when the handler is registered for that language.

 The static is gated on `facet_typegen`, as `register_types_facet` already is,
 so the source text is compiled into the typegen binary and not into the app's